emmastrand/EmmaStrand_Notebook/_posts/2023-02-06-EpiDiverse-Bleaching-Pairs-Analysis.md

 Reference genome == `--reference <ARG>`: fasta format of reference genome AND a corresponding fasta index *.fai file in the same location
 Output directory == `--output <ARG>`: output directory path

-`-profile` = preset configuration options. https://app.gitbook.com/@epidiverse/s/project/epidiverse-pipelines/installation
+`-profile` = preset configuration options. https://app.gitbook.com/@epidiverse/s/project/epidiverse-pipelines/installation.
+In the script above I didn't include a profile because I used Mamba and conda.

 `--take <INTEGER>`: specificy the number of bam files.
 The default for SNP workflow is 10 files so if we have more we have to tell it that.
 - see github issue on this: https://github.com/EpiDiverse/snp/issues/6